 Updated by staff writer Yona Williams.

 Another hurdle to overcome: the COVID-19 pandemic.
 Nearly 12 million of those 70 million children are estimated to have missed out on nearly a sixth of their expected lifetime education due to the COVID-19 pandemic’s crippling effect on education.
-Moreover, the majority of those children live in some of the world’s most impoverished countries.

 What is Pencils of Promise?